shemseshukre/Rainfall_Prediction/README.md

-# Diabetes-prediction-app-using-ML
+# Rainfall-prediction-app-using-DL
-Predict diabetes using state of the art ML techniques
+Predict Rainfall using state of the art DL Techniques